elmahdim/OffScreenPanel/README.md

-# OffScreenPanel
+# Folding the Flat with CSS

-Unfolding the flat
+A pure CSS clip-path approach that folds offscreen panel flat.